<bgsound src="dog.mid">

 101. Offer to be a rescued dogs; flight escort, especially if your work requires you to travel frequently or you work in the travel industry?

 102. Do something not listed above to help rescue?
-Betcha you can think of a dozen more things.
+With a little imagination, couldn't you think of at least a dozen more things?

 CLICK to view Carols' K9 Creations!